 The Oxford Foundry is a new entrepreneurial centre for the University of Oxford.
 Our aim is to create a diverse, student led community where innovation and creativity lives and breathes.
 We want to support all of our 23,000 students across the University – whether they are lawyers, medics, engineers or philosophers – in becoming more entrepreneurial people.

-- L.E.V8 – The OXFO L.E.V8 (Elevate) accelerator is building a new generation of high-potential, transformational ventures.
+- Elevate – The OXFO Elevate accelerator is building a new generation of high-potential, transformational ventures.

 - All-Innovate – All-Innovate is Oxford’s inter-college idea competition.
 Any student can pitch entrepreneurial ideas for a chance to win a top prize of £10,000 prize money, and two runner up prizes of £5,000 each.
 All-Innovate is led by Oxford Colleges, in partnership with The Oxford Foundry.